Prairie iris, Iris hexagona

 Family: Iridaceae (Iris family)

-To see where natural populations of prairie iris have been vouchered, visit florida.plantatlas.usf.edu.
+To see where natural populations of Prairie iris have been vouchered, visit florida.plantatlas.usf.edu.

 Soil

-: Rich, moist to wet soils
+: Moist to wet or inundated, rich, acidic soils

 Exposure: Full sun to partial shade

-Growth habit: 3’+
+Growth habit: 2–3’+ feet tall

 Prairie iris is often available at nurseries that specialize in native plants.
 Visit PlantRealFlorida.org to find a native nursery in your area.